Mineralogy Certification Course

 Hydroxides

 As the name indicates, hydroxides involve hydrogen or water.
 Chemically speaking, hydroxide minerals contain an (OH)- anion in place of all or some O2- and sometimes water molecules (H2O).
-The presence of an (OH)- anion and water molecules the bonding forces.
+The presence of an (OH)- anion and water molecules weakens the bonding forces.
 As a result, the hardness of hydroxides is lowered.

 The most common hydroxides are brucite, Mg(OH)2, manganite, MnO(OH), gibbsite, γ-Al(OH)3, böhmite, Al(OH)3, and diaspore, α-Al(OH)3.